molitio/molitio-web-engine/packages-utils/molitio-wiki/development/development-workflow.md

 - Write the simplest code to pass the test (Green)
 - Refactor for quality and maintainability (Refactor)
 - Repeat for every feature and bugfix
+- **AI agents and collaborators must follow this cycle for all work.**

 ## Branching Strategy
 - See `CONTRIBUTING.md` for full details